Here's what we're looking forward to in 2016 from the world's top car manufacturers

 manners.
 Still, the current car’s off-road prowess will remain.

-The GC-PHEV concept
+GC-PHEV concept

 from 2013 hinted at how the new Shogun could look – and it may be